imtiajahammad/TypeScriptDemo/README.md

   - Lifecycle ends when component is destroyed
     - ngOnChanges
-    [Immutibility: return new instance everytime when object/array updates.  ]
+    [Immutibility: return new instance everytime when object/array updates.  ] [ you can only apply it on component which has @Input property ]
     - ngOnInit
     - ndDoCheck
     - ngAfterContentInit